-- the driver is holding the steering control and overrides the system by braking or accelerating, as specified in paragraph 6.3.1. - 6.2.5.2.
-Deactivation during an ongoing transition demand
+- The driver overrides the system by steering while holding the steering control and this override is not suppressed, as specified in paragraph 6.3. or - the driver is holding the steering control and overrides the system by braking or accelerating, as specified in paragraph 6.3.1. - 6.2.5.2.
+Deactivation during an ongoing transition demandor an ongoing minimum risk manoeuvre

-In case a transition demand is on-going, the system shall only be deactivated
+In case a transition demand $\underline{\text{or a minimum risk manoeuvre}}$ is on-going, the system shall only be deactivated

-- as defined in paragraph 6.2.5.1. or - upon detection that the driver has taken hold of the steering control as a response to the transition demand and provided the system confirms the driver is attentive as defined in paragraph 6.3.1.1. - 6.2.5.3.
+- as defined in paragraph 6.2.5.1. or - upon detection that the driver has taken hold of the steering control as a response to the transition demand or the minimum risk manoeuvre and provided the system confirms the driver is attentive as defined in paragraph 6.3.1.1.

+6.2.5.3.
 Deactivation during an ongoing emergency manoeuvre